Congratulations to Shirley & Dave Mudge for winning the FWAG Devon Bronze Otter award

 The area includes much of the high moor, and 12,368ha of the Dartmoor Special Area of Conservation, 12,370 ha of SSSI and 202 Scheduled Ancient Monuments covering 612 ha.

-We will also be working closely with a Walkham Valley Landscape recovery project led by Dartmoor National Park Authority (approved at the same time) to maximise the benefits of both projects.
+We are working closely with the Walkham Valley Landscape Recovery project (led by Dartmoor National Park Authority) and Wilder East Dartmoor Landscape Recovery project (led by the Devon Wildlife Trust), to share knowledge and to maximise the benefits and value for money of our projects.

 What is Landscape Recovery?